aiven/aiven-docs/docs/products/postgresql/concepts/pgvector.md

-Since on vector embeddings you can use AI tools for capturing relationships between objects (vector representations), you are also able to identify similarities between them in an easily computable and scalable manner.
+Since on vector embeddings you can use AI tools for capturing relationships between objects (vector representations), you are also able to identify similarities between them in a computable and scalable manner.

 A vector usually represents a data point, and components of the vector